bitfaster/BitFaster.Caching/README.md

 ## Time based eviction

-`ConcurrentTLru` functions the same as `ConcurrentLru`, but entries also expire after a fixed duration since an entry's creation or most recent replacement.
+`ConcurrentTLru` functions the same as `ConcurrentLru`, but entries also expire after a fixed duration since creation or most recent replacement.
 This can be used to remove stale items.
 If the values generated for each key can change over time, `ConcurrentTLru` is eventually consistent where the inconsistency window = time to live (TTL).

 ```csharp
 var lru = new ConcurrentLruBuilder<int, SomeItem>()